justjoe6/RefApp/README.md

             }
 ```

-Underneath the color picker the app also provides a means of inputing the name of the home and away teams and below that there is a stepper(a minus and plus button) which allows the user to increment and decrement the score of both the home and away teams.
+Underneath the color picker the app also provides a means of inputing the name of the home and away teams with a conditional that changes the black border around the text box to white if the phone is in dark mode and below that there is a stepper(a minus and plus button) which allows the user to increment and decrement the score of both the home and away teams.

 ```
             TextField("Name", text: $team1)
-            .border(Color.black)
+                        .border(phoneMode == .dark ? .white: .black)
             Stepper(value: $homeScore, in: 0...99) {

             }.padding(.trailing, 8.0)